kothakota-bindu/Skill-endorsement-dapp/README.md

  ## 🌟 Disclaimer for Recruiters / Reviewers

 This project reflects my initial efforts to explore blockchain development, starting with Solidity and full-stack DApp concepts.
-However, through this process, I discovered a strong interest in Smart Contract Security and Auditing.

-I am now actively transitioning my career towards **Smart Contract Auditing**, leveraging my 5+ years of IT experience in other technologies, combined with my hands-on learning in:

-- Solidity fundamentals
-- Contract deployment and testing
-- Identifying vulnerabilities and best practices
-- Reviewing and understanding real-world smart contract patterns

-I continue to enhance my skills through auditing tools, security research, and practical assessments to complement my existing technical background.
+The project in this repository was developed during the initial stages of my Web3 learning journey.
+As a result, certain implementations may contain errors, incomplete functionalities, or non-optimized code.
+These repositories are maintained primarily to demonstrate my progression and foundational understanding, and should not be interpreted as production-ready work.
+I welcome any feedback as I continue to refine my skills and build more advanced solutions

 *Future Plans:*
 - Add unit tests